The Ford Plant

 The Ford Plant was a not-for-profit music venue founded in 2002.
 Throughout its history it functioned as an art gallery (the One King Gallery), studio, music store, and record label.
-The venue is located in downtown Brantford, Ontario, Canada, an area well known for its festivals and social experiences.
+The venue was located in downtown Brantford, Ontario, Canada, an area well known for its festivals and social experiences.
 As a small building The Ford Plant only held roughly one hundred people, with party-goers often spilling out into the streets.

 History

 The Ford Plant was founded in 2002 by Tim Ford (a member of the former indie/math rock band, The Vermicious Knid) and Chris George (a local designer and zine publisher) at its original location 60 Colborne Street.
 Josh Bean joined Ford and George and shortly thereafter the Ford Plant was relocated to its current location at the corner of King and Colborne streets (1 King Street).
 The Ford Plant became known for its alcohol-free, all ages, not-for-profit model.

 The Ford Plant has welcomed bands from all over North America and beyond, including Arcade Fire, The Stills, The Unicorns, Julie Doiron, Wintersleep, Blue Rodeo, Great Lake Swimmers, Cuff the Duke, Final Fantasy, Jim Guthrie, The Most Serene Republic, Tokyo Police Club, Ninja High School, Zoobombs, Cursive, Grizzly Bear, Chad VanGaalen and Holy Fuck.

 Josh Bean left in 2007 in order to focus on launching the Brantford Arts Block organization.
 At the time The Ford Plant venue was still run at its location at King and Colborne streets in downtown Brantford by an open-membership collective of volunteers, including founder Tim Ford.

 On 11 February 2009, The Ford Plant made CBC Radio 3's list of the top 20 best live music venues in Canada, after having made the top 50 on 3 February, and the longlist of 114 on 28 January.

 On 13 September 2010, The Ford Plant announced in a statement posted on Facebook, that it would be closing after the weekend of October 23.
-The weekend of October 23 will feature a musical funeral of sorts with some special guests and old friends.
+The weekend of October 23 featured a musical funeral of sorts with some special guests and old friends.

+The building previously housing The Ford Plant was demolished after a fire in the early hours of Wednesday, February 12, 2020.